-The PSAT may be the first standardized test that a student takes, and while it may be less important than the SAT, that does not mean that one should not study for it.
-Creating a schedule to prepare for the PSAT will help students succeed at this test and provide a platform for when the student needs to begin studying for the subsequent SAT.
+Parents and students often wonder how to study for the PSAT.
+While the PSAT may be less important than the SAT, that does not mean you can’t make your own PSAT study plan.
+Creating a schedule to prepare for the PSAT will help you succeed at this test and provide a playbook for when the student needs to begin studying for the SAT.

 Format and Structure of the PSAT